 2. Why should I invest my time getting to know you?

 Your Value Proposition answers the prospect’s question, “Why should I choose you?” so it’s essential that your website clearly articulates your Value Proposition in one succinct sentence.
 It’s also essential that the content throughout your website supports and reinforces your Value Proposition.
 By doing this, you let them know what makes your product or service a better value than that of your competitors.

-Whether prospects consciously or unconsciously wonder about this, they do ask themselves, “Is it worth my time trying to understand this product or service?
-Is it actually better than the other alternatives out there?”.
+Whether prospects consciously or unconsciously wonder about this, they do ask themselves, “Is it worth my time to try and understand this product or service?
+Is it actually better than the other alternatives out there?”
 A value proposition doesn’t focus on features or functionality.
 It focuses on the value the product provides to your customers and starts the sales conversation, which happens way before you actually get the customer on the phone or face-to-face.
 Why did your best customers buy from you and not your competitors?
 When in doubt, just ask.
 Next time someone on your team speaks with a customer have them ask this question.

 3. What’s in it for me?

 This is the most overlooked answer in most website content we review.
 Companies spend a lot of time explaining what they do but not why it matters to the prospect and what they’ll get out of it.
 The most basic question people ask is, what’s in it for me?